Apollonia National Park, or Tel Arsuf, is the ruins ancient city located on a cliff overlooking the sea in Herzliya a short drive from Tel Aviv.

 Following the Muslim conquest in the 7th century CE its name was changed to Arsuf, it was surrounded by a wall, and in the center, a market street was built.

-The city fell into the hands of the Crusaders who built a fortress in the north and it became a Crusader stronghold.
+The city was taken by the Crusaders who built a fortress in the north and it became a Crusader stronghold.

 It had a gate with semicircular towers on either side and large halls around an open courtyard.